bcaffo/ds4ph-bme/assignments/assignment6.md

-Download the regression models book from leanpub [https://leanpub.com/regmods](https://leanpub.com/regmods).
-(Note there's a free option, make sure to slide the slider all of the way to the left!)

 * Consider the dataset `x = c(1.57, 1.25, 2.80, 0.43)`.
 Suppose we want to minimize the weighted version of least squares for `mu` given by `sum( w * (x - mu) ^ 2 )` where `w = c(2, 2, 1, 1)`.
 That is, the first two observation are weighted double the second two.
 What is the optimal value of `mu`?